vastoboy/Remote-Sniffer/README.md

 Use the curl command in your terminal or command prompt to send HTTP requests to the Elasticsearch Index to retrieve amd examine captured packets.
-Here's a basic example of how to retrieve data:
+Here's a basic example of how to retrieve that data:

 ```
 curl -X GET "http://localhost:9200/{index_name}/_search"